UN nuke watchdog: Iran pressing on with uranium enrichment | Headlines

 - Iran Islamic Rep

-The UN atomic watchdog said on Tuesday that Iran has continued to increase its stockpile of highly enriched uranium that could be used to make nuclear weapons in contravention of a 2015 accord with world powers that was meant to contain Tehran's nuclear program.
+Iran has continued to increase its stockpile of highly enriched uranium that could be used to make nuclear weapons in contravention of a 2015 accord with world powers that was meant to contain Tehran's nuclear program, the UN atomic watchdog said Tuesday.

-Its director-general, Rafael Mariano Grossis, said he was willing to travel to Iran to meet the recently elected government for talks.
+Its director-general, Rafael Mariano Grossi, said he was willing to travel to Iran to meet the recently elected government for talks on the issue.

-The agency said it estimates Iran's stock of uranium enriched to up to 60 per cent fissile purity at 10 kilograms, an increase of 7.6 kilograms since May, while the country's stockpile of uranium enriched to up to 20 per cent fissile purity is now estimated at 84.3 kilograms, up from 62.8 kilograms three months earlier.
+The agency said it estimates Iran's stock of uranium enriched to up to 60 per cent fissile purity at 10 kilograms, an increase of 7.6 kilograms since May, while the country's stockpile of uranium enriched to up to 20% fissile purity is now estimated at 84.3 kilograms, up from 62.8 kilograms three months earlier.

 Tehran is only permitted to stockpile 202.8 kilograms of uranium under the nuclear deal known as the Joint Comprehensive Plan of Action, or JCPOA, which promises Iran economic incentives in exchange for limits on its nuclear program, and is meant to prevent Tehran from developing a nuclear bomb.

-Tehran's strategy of deliberately violating the deal is seen as an attempt to put pressure particularly on Europe to provide it with incentives to offset crippling American sanctions re-imposed after the US pullout.
+Tehran's strategy of deliberately violating the deal is seen as an attempt to pressure Europe to give Iran incentives to offset the crippling American sanctions re-imposed after the U.S. pullout.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)